-Safeties, such as N.C. master switch contacts in series between "M" terminal and Main Contactor coil should be employed whenever practical.
+Safeties, such as N.C. master switch contacts in series between "Main" terminal and Main Contactor coil should be employed whenever practical.

-- 3.4.2 The output of the TITAN 2000 digital radio remote control is by heavy-duty relay contacts.
+- 3.4.2 The output of the TITAN 1100, 1200 and 1300 digital radio remote control is by heavyduty relay contacts.
 One normally open circuit is available for each function direction and each speed output.
-See Fig. Output Circuits Drawing for logic of internally, pre-wired circuits. - 3.4.3 Motion Circuits each motion pushbutton on the transmitter provides: - 1.
-Separate common (X1) for each motion. - 2.
-Direction outputs maintained through full-throw of switch in the respective direction. - 3.
-Separate 'Lo' contacts for each direction of Hoist.
-These open at 2nd step. - 4.
-Separate 2nd contacts for each direction of Hoist.
-These close at 2nd step. - 3.4.4 Auxiliary circuits 'Aux 1' & 'Aux 2' have separate commons (X1), having separate output contacts and terminals, for both normally open (N.O.) and normally closed (N.C.) contacts.
+See Fig. Output Circuits Drawing for logic of internally, prewired circuits. - 3.4.3 Motion Circuits each motion pushbutton on the transmitter provides:

+Direction outputs maintained through full-throw of switch in the respective direction.

-3.5 START-UP PROCEDURE 3.5.1 Before Power-up Check List: 1.
-Cabinet mounted per Outline Drawing and Manual paragraph 3.2 2.
-All conduit entry bottom of cabinet.
-3. Receiving Antenna must be at least 3 feet from motors, power cables and variable frequency drives.
-4. Internal components and connections are tight and secure.
-3.5.2 Receiving Power-up Check List: (Transmitter off) 1.
-With "On/Off" Toggle Switch to "Off" position, turn on supply-power to radio (and control-voltages of crane).
-Measure 100 to 140 VAC between radio terminals 'X1' & 'X2'.
-2. Smoke Test : Press Toggle Switch to "On" position.
-(2) green LED's, near the Transformer and Receiver Module, illuminate green and yellow LED's.
-3.5.3 Operational Check List: 1.
-Perform system Functional Test (4.2.3.3) on Manual page 16 using Operating Procedure (2.3 on Manual Page 5); ALL functions, even if not used on this application.
-Range Test: Employing proper safety precautions, operate from the extreme locations in the area 3.
-Leave the Operation & Maintenance Manual on-site.
-3.5.4 Problems See Section 5 in the Operation & Maintenance Manual.
+3.5 START-UP PROCEDURE

+- 3.5.1 Before Power-up Check List: - 1.
+Cabinet mounted per Outline Drawing and Manual paragraph 3.2 - 2.
+Receiving Antenna must be at least 3 feet from motors, power cables and variable frequency drives. - 3.
+Internal components and connections are tight and secure. - 3.5.2 Receiving Power-up Check List: (Transmitter off) - 1.
+Verify that the Power is On the Red LED is Illuminated between "X1" and "X2. - 3.5.3 Operational Check List: - 1.
+Perform system Functional Test (4.2.3.3) on Manual page 16 using Operating Procedure (2.3 on Manual Page 5); ALL functions, even if not used on this application. - 2.
+Range Test: Employing proper safety precautions, operate from the extreme locations in the area. - 3.
+Leave the Operation & Maintenance Manual on-site. - 3.5.4 Problems

+See Section 5 in the Operation & Maintenance Manual.
 If perplexed, call the Robinson Engineering factory from on-site.
 Have serial number of unit and Manual ready!